-1. Overnight Guest Policy
+1. Guest Policy

 - Community Directors must be given a minimum advance notice of 24 hours if residential students wish to have overnight guests. - Residential students must obtain and present permission from their guardian to have an overnight guest.
-Students must present a notice of permission from the visiting student's guardian. - Students who share a room must have approval from their roommate to have an overnight guest stay in the room. - Community Directors must be provided emergency contact information for the visiting student. - Overnight guests are only permitted on Friday and Saturday nights. - Residential students may have no more than one overnight guest at a time. - Residential Students may host no more than three overnight guests per semester. - Overnight guests may stay a maximum of two consecutive nights. - Overnight guests must not be older than the age of 15, without permission of the Director of Residence Life and Housing or the Dean of Students.
+Students must present a notice of permission from the visiting student's guardian. - Students who share a room must have approval from their roommate to have an overnight guest stay in the room. - Community Directors must be provided emergency contact information for the visiting student. - Overnight guests are only permitted on Friday and Saturday nights. - Residential students may have no more than one overnight guest at a time. - Residential Students may host no more than three overnight guests per semester. - Overnight guests may stay a maximum of two consecutive nights. - Overnight guests must not be older than the age of 16, without permission of the Director of Campus Life or the Dean of Students and Equitable Community or their designee.
 Parents and guardians are not permitted to stay overnight in the dorm. - Academy day students must adhere to the overnight guest policy and guidelines.
-Day students may also be granted overnight permission by the Director of Residence Life and Housing in the event of emergency, inclement weather, or other circumstances, with approval of parent or guardian. - Any person who is not a currently-enrolled student must register with Campus Safety and provide photo identification (such as school ID or driver's license) before entering a residential building.
-Deans and Directors have the discretion to disallow a student to have a guest at any time, even if prior authorization was given. - Students must register their guests in person at the Campus Safety Office. - Individuals who are enrolled as college students at Bard College at Simon's Rock are not permitted as overnight guests in Bard Academy. - Student hosts are responsible for their guests and are expected to be with them at all times. - Student hosts are held accountable if they or their guests violate any Academy policy.
+Day students may also be granted overnight permission by the Director of Campus Life in the event of emergency, inclement weather, or other circumstances, with approval of parent or guardian. - Any person who is not a currently-enrolled student must register with Campus Safety and provide photo identification (such as school ID or driver's license) before entering a residential building.
+Deans and Directors have the discretion to disallow a student to have a guest at any time, even if prior authorization was given. - Students must register their guests in person at the Campus Safety Office. - Individuals who are enrolled as college students at Bard College at Simon's Rock are not permitted as overnight guests in Bard Academy. - Student hosts are responsible for their guests and are expected to be with them at all times. - Student hosts are held accountable if they or their guests violate any Academy policy. - Academy students are permitted to visit with their siblings in their College rooms, the College siblings may not visit in the Academy student's room.